siia-fisd/altdata-council/README.md

-# Alternative Investment Data Council
+# Alternative Data Council

-The AIDC is a working group within the [FISD]( http://www.siia.net/Divisions/FISD-Financial-Information-Services-Association).
+The ADC is a working group within the [FISD]( http://www.siia.net/Divisions/FISD-Financial-Information-Services-Association).
 We are focused on establishing best practices and standards for the delivery of alternative data to the investment industry.

 ## Goals